 The PSM will be implemented within the next two weeks, and it will be essential that the team and the community work together to drive adoption and utilization.

 Note that this proposal was written before the recent death spiral of UST and LUNA.
-In light of this, the team has decided that USDC is the best stablecoin to integrate into the PSM alongside USDH.
+In light of this, a decision has been made to opt for USDC as the primary PSM token alongside USDH.

-Despite the centralization risk of accounts being frozen, we believe that USDC has proven itself a reliable stablecoin.
+Despite the centralization risk of accounts being frozen, USDC has proven itself a reliable stablecoin.
 In addition, USDC is deeply embedded in Solana DeFi, and thus its integration into the PSM will make a strong case for functionality and adoption.